cryptoandcoffee/passive-income-docker-ansible/README.md

 - [Skiff](https://app.skiff.com/signup?mail&referral=cryptoandcoffee%40skiff.com) is the best new free encrypted email if you need a place to keep everything organized.
 - Ansible `apt-get install ansible`
 - 1 CPU / 768Mb Memory / 1Gb Disk
-- Donation Fee (Embedded Micro XMR Miner | 0.05% CPU usage )
+- Donation Fee (Embedded Micro XMR Miner | 0.05% CPU | 100Mb Memory )
 !
 Please do not remove and thank you for your support !
 The more connections the more motivation.

 ## 🚀 Step 1: Account Creation